Joekahora/photos-search/README.md

 ## CREDITS

-- Credits goes to University of Michigan Online Course  ***Data Collection and Processing with Python***
+- Credits goes to University of Michigan Online Course  on ***Data Collection and Processing with Python***